Constraints on the primordial curvature power spectrum at small scales between $3\times 10^{18}$ and $4.5\times 10^{21}~\rm Mpc^{-1}$: Introduction

-As mentioned above, light PBHs with mass $M_{\rm PBH}\lesssim 10^{15}\rm g$ do not survive by now due to Hawking radiation.
-However, the back-reaction of emission on the quantum state of the BH is ignored in Hawking radiation scenario, which is important when the energy of the emitted quanta is comparable to the total energy of BH~\cite{Preskill:1992tc,Dvali:2020wft}.
-Recently, the `memory burden' effect caused by the back-reaction is proposed, which can slow down the mass loss rate of BH~\cite{Dvali:2018xpy,Dvali:2020wft,Dvali:2024hsb,Thoss:2024hsr}.
-Therefore, PBHs with mass $M_{\rm pbh}\lesssim 10^{15}\rm g$ can survive and evaporate by now.
-For instance, at present, a memory-burdened PBH with mass $M_{\rm PBH}\sim 10^8\rm g$ can still emit high energy photons and neutrinos~\cite{Chianese:2024rsn}.
-In general, the `memory burden' effect works, e.g., when the mass of the BH becomes half its initial mass due to Hawking radiation.
-Therefore, two memory-burdened PBHs could merger to form a new BH, which can then emit high energy particles\footnote{Here we have assumed that the mass of a memory-burdened PBH does not change significantly due to radiation.}.
-The authors of~\cite{Zantedeschi:2024ram} investigated this issue and obtained the constrains on the mass fraction of PBHs for the mass range of $10^{4}\lesssim M_{\rm pbh}\lesssim 10^{9}~\rm g$.
-Based on these new constraints on the (initial) mass fraction of light PBHs, in this work, we will derive new constraints on the power spectrum of primordial curvature perturbation on small scales $4.5\times 10^{18}\lesssim k\lesssim 1.8\times 10^{21}~\rm Mpc^{-1}$.
+While standard Hawking radiation predicts that light PBHs ($M_{\rm PBH}\lesssim 10^{15}~\mathrm{g}$) do not survive until the present, this calculation neglects the back reaction of the emission on the quantum state of the black hole, an effect that becomes significant when the energy of the emitted quanta is comparable to the total mass of the black hole~\cite{Preskill:1992tc,Dvali:2020wft}.
+Recently, it has been proposed that this back reaction leads to a “memory burden” effect, which can substantially slow down the mass loss rate of a black hole~\cite{Dvali:2018xpy,Dvali:2020wft,Dvali:2024hsb,Thoss:2024hsr}.
+As a result, PBHs with initial masses $M_{\rm PBH} \lesssim 10^{15}~\mathrm{g}$ could potentially survive and evaporate only at late times.
+For instance, a memory-burdened PBH with a current mass of $M_{\rm PBH} \sim 10^8~\mathrm{g}$ could still be emitting high-energy photons and neutrinos~\cite{Chianese:2024rsn}.
+This effect typically becomes important when the black hole mass has decreased to roughly half its initial value due to standard Hawking evaporation.
+In the following, we assume that once the memory burden dominates, the PBH’s subsequent mass loss is negligible.
+Under this assumption, two such memory-burdened PBHs could merge to form a new black hole, which would then emit high-energy particles.
+This scenario has been used in Ref.~\cite{Zantedeschi:2024ram} to derive constraints on the current abundance of PBHs in the mass range $10^{3} \lesssim M_{\rm PBH} \lesssim 2\times 10^{9}~\mathrm{g}$.

+In this work, we do not recalculate the PBH abundance constraints from observational data; instead, we directly adopt the latest upper limits on the initial mass fraction $\beta(M_{\rm PBH})$ from BBN~\cite{Boccia:2024nly} and on the current abundance $f_{\rm PBH}$ of memory-burdened PBHs from gamma-ray and neutrino observations~\cite{Thoss:2024hsr,Zantedeschi:2024ram,Chianese:2024rsn}.
+Our original contribution is to convert these existing constraints into upper limits on the primordial curvature power spectrum $\mathcal{P}_\mathcal{R}$ on the small scale range $3\times 10^{18} \lesssim k \lesssim 4.5\times 10^{21}~\mathrm{Mpc}^{-1}$, which has been largely unexplored in previous literature.
+By applying the memory-burdened PBH scenario, we obtain significantly tighter constraints than those from the traditional stable relics and supersymmetric particles.